PedroCristo/README-TEST/README.md

 ![Email Sent - Success](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_email_sent_2.jpg)

 * After users submit the form to info@tastyblog successfully, they will see the message, "Thanks for your email!
-  We will contact you as soon as possible". .<br>
+  We will contact you as soon as possible".<br>

 ### Email Sent - Failed

 ![Email Sent - Failed](./assets/images/readme/features/interactive_messages/tasty_blog_user_interaction_email_sent.jpg)

 * If the email was not submitted successfully, users will see the message, "Sorry, something went wrong!
-  Try to submit the email again". .<br>
+  Try to submit the email again".<br>

 ### Empty Search